Field Notes · 07 May 2026 · Ground Up Guides

 "I've sat in meetings where a client had been told their lot was 'ready to build.'
 When we pulled the civil plans, the drainage swale ran directly through their proposed building footprint, and the water line stub-out was on the wrong side of the lot for their floor plan.
 The plans were there all along — nobody had shown the client how to read them."

-Before you look at a single plan sheet, find the title block.
-It's the information panel — usually in the lower right corner of every sheet — that tells you the context for everything you're about to read.
+Before you look at the details on any plan sheet, find the title block.
+It's the information panel — usually in the lower right corner of every sheet — that tells you what project, sheet, revision, and version you are actually looking at.

-Engineer of record — the licensed civil engineer who stamped and is responsible for the drawings
+Engineer of record Identifies the licensed civil engineer who stamped and is responsible for the drawings.

-Sheet number and total sheet count — confirms you have a complete set
+Sheet number and total sheet count Helps confirm whether you have a complete set or only part of the plans.

-Revision history — every change to the plans is logged with a date and revision number.
+Revision history Shows every logged change to the plans by date and revision number.
 If the revision history is blank but the plans are old, ask why.

-Scale and North arrow — orients you to real-world distances and direction.
-Always confirm north before reading any plan sheet.
+Scale and north arrow Tells you real-world distance and direction.
+Always confirm north before reading any site plan.

-Revision clouds are balloon-shaped markings that circle areas of a plan sheet that were changed in a revision.
-If you see revision clouds, pay extra attention to those areas — something changed from a prior version.
+Revision clouds Balloon-shaped markings that circle areas changed in a revision.
+If you see revision clouds, pay extra attention — something changed from a prior version.

 Sheet 01